dataretrieval.exceptions

 Exception taxonomy for dataretrieval.

-Every service module (nwis, wqp, nldi, waterdata, nadp, streamstats) raises a subclass of DataRetrievalError when a request fails, so one except dataretrieval.DataRetrievalError catches them all – including connection-level failures (timeouts, DNS, refused connections), which are wrapped as NetworkError with the underlying httpx exception on __cause__.
+Every service module (nwis, wqp, nldi, waterdata, streamstats) raises a subclass of DataRetrievalError when a request fails, so one except dataretrieval.DataRetrievalError catches them all – including connection-level failures (timeouts, DNS, refused connections), which are wrapped as NetworkError with the underlying httpx exception on __cause__.

 Most failures are an HTTPError carrying the response .status_code, of which TransientError (429 / 5xx) is the retryable subset.
 The rest aren’t a plain status: RequestTooLarge (with URLTooLong / Unchunkable), NetworkError (a failed connection, per above), and NoSitesError. error_for_status() maps a status to its type.